 Sheriff defends law.
 He brings everybody into line.
 And honest people is happy.
 This is what could happen in an ideal world.
 But many discontent the arrival of a sheriff.
 Honest people feel in peril: they work behind the curtain, they know that the only way to change the balances of a «corrupted» place is to work attentively and select youth and honest people to replace the old and dishonest ones; dishonest people cannot stand to see their world turned upside down.
 Sheriff discontents everybody.
 He eventually needs to leave, not to be killed.

 Sheriff, in this story, is msgr.
 Carlo Maria Viganò, now Papal nuncio to the United Stated.
-From 2009 on he has been no. 2 administrator of the Vatican City State.
+From 2009 on he has been general secretary of the Vatican City State Administration.
 His previous post was as head of personnel in the Vatican Secretariat of State.
 Even from as head of personnel, he discontented many.
-For example, he wanted all the dependants to clock in and out.
+For example, he wanted all the depeneants to clock in and out.
 That is when the shooting of sheriff is planned, with the logic and lucidity that just the small worlds can have.
 And Vatican is unquestionably a small world.

 Carlo Maria Viganò’s story swept the world.
 The letters he addressed to Pope Benedict XVI and to card.
-Bertone, Vatican secretary of State, to denounce the «corruption » in procurements of Vatican City State administration had been profusely highlighted by the Medias.
+Bertone, Vatican secretary of State, to denounce the «corruption » in procurements of Vatican City State administration had been profusely highlighted by the media.
 His move to the post of Papal Nuncio in Washington has been described as a punishment, a promoveatur ut amoveatur case as many have been in history – and not just Vatican history.
 Yet, no one seems to be innocent in this story.
-Viganò is not, since he claims for himself to be promoted as no. 1 administrator of Vatican City State – a charge that would lead him to be a cardinal; the «bankers» – as Viganò calls in the letters the members of “Finance and Management Committee” made up of the bankers Pellegrino Capaldo, Carlo Fratta Pasini, Massimo Ponzellini, and Ettore Gotti Tedeschi (the last of these went on to become the president of the Institute for Works of Religion) - , manager of procurements in Vatican City State are not, since they appear ready to sideline the Vatican interests for the sake of their lucrative exploitation; and the Vatican Secretariat of State is not – it seems to lack in management.
+Viganò is not, since he claims for himself to be promoted as president of the Vatican City State Administration – a position that would pave the way for a red birretta; the «bankers» – as Viganò calls in the letters the members of “Finance and Management Committee” made up of the bankers Pellegrino Capaldo, Carlo Fratta Pasini, Massimo Ponzellini, and Ettore Gotti Tedeschi (the last of these went on to become the president of the Institute for Works of Religion) - , manager of procurements in Vatican City State are not, since they appear ready to sideline the Vatican interests for the sake of their lucrative exploitation; and the Vatican Secretariat of State is not – it seems to lack in management.

 Four letters – addressed by msgr.
 Viganò to Benedict XVI and to card.
 Bertone – has been leaked to the press.
 In one of these letters, Viganò denounces the counterfeiting of bills and shortfalls, hidden robberies in the pontifical villas, and he names the informers that inspired a series of articles – signed by no one – published in the Italian newspaper Il Giornale, in which Viganò’s was put under accusation.
 According to Viganò’s, those articles were inspired by msgr.
 Nicolini, then administrative director of Vatican Museums.
 Viganò attributes to Nicolini the «counterfeiting of bills» and a cash deficit, a «participation interest» in companies defaulting to the Government «for at least two million two hundred thousand Euros and that, prior to that he had defrauded L’Osservatore Romano for over ninety-seven thousand Euros, and APSA for more than eighty-five thousand».
 Viganò also accused Nicolini of «arrogance and bullying towards employees who do not show absolute subservience to him, preferences, promotions and arbitrary hirings done for personal purposes».
 Then, Viganò points at the denigration on him brought on by Marco Simeon, head of the Foreign Relations of Rai – the Italian State television – and of Rai Vaticano (the branch of Rai news that covers the Vatican), a man that – «according to the press» – Viganò writes – is linked to card.
 Bertone.